bseltz-cohesity/scripts/remoteAdapter/epic_azure_freeze_thaw/README.md

 ## Prerequisites

 1. Install Azure CLI on Epic Iris VM (instructions below)
-2. Create a service identity for Azure CLI authentication (instructions below)
+2. Create an App Registration and Client Secret for Azure CLI authentication (instructions below)
 3. Create a mount host VM (instructions below)

-## Entra ID - Create Service Identity
+## Entra ID - Create App Registration and Client Secret

 As you can see above, we will use Azure CLI to perform snapshot and disk operations.
-We will need a service identity created (usually in Entra ID) to allow Azure CLI to authenticate to Azure.
-This identity will require the permissions to create/delete the snapshots of the Iris VM disks, and create/delete/attach/detach disks to/from the mount host.
+We will need an App registration and client secret to allow Azure CLI to authenticate to Azure.
+This app will require the permissions to create/delete the snapshots of the Iris VM disks, and create/delete/attach/detach disks to/from the mount host.

-Record the following for the service identity:
+Record the following for the app/client secret:

 * Tenant ID
 * App ID